 At the same time, we recognise that our students work very hard during the day!
-Therefore we give just one piece of homework per week and the expectation is that in Year 7 the homework task will take just 5-10 minutes, in Year 8 it will take 10-15 minutes and by Year 9 the task will take 15-20 minutes.
+Therefore we give just one piece of homework per week for years 8 and 9 in KS3.
+The Year 8 homework task will take just 10-15 minutes and by Year 9 the task will take 15-20 minutes.
+Year 7 students are not given Homework.